-This MD&A contains forward-looking information that relate to the Corporation's current expectations and views of future events.
+This MD&A contains forward-looking information that relates to the Corporation's current expectations and views of future events.
 In some cases, this forward-looking information can be identified by words or phrases such as "may", "might", "will", "expect", "anticipate", "estimate", "intend", "plan", "indicate", "seek", "believe", "predict", or "likely", or the negative of these terms, or other similar expressions intended to identify forward-looking information.
 Statements containing forward-looking information are not historical facts.
 The Corporation has based this forward-looking information on its current expectations and projections about future events and financial trends that it believes might affect its financial condition, results of operations, business strategy, and financial needs.
 The forward-looking information includes, among other things, statements relating to:

-- our launch, marketing, and sale of a pharmaceutically-manufactured pure cannabidiol oil as a Cannabis Act product line; - the ability for our nanotherapeutics to deliver cannabinoids and other anti-inflammatory drugs to inflamed tissue in the heart; - our development of proprietary cannabidiol formulations for near-term commercialization; - our expectation that we will be in a position to offer an advanced precise dosing sublingual spray form of cannabidiol upon the addition of concentrates to the Cannabis Act by October 17, 2019; - the successful development and commercialization of our current product candidates and the addition of future products; - our expectation of a significant increase in the market and interest for pure pharmaceutical cannabinoid products following de-scheduling of cannabinoids from the Canada's Controlled Drugs and Substances Act, SC 1996, c.
-19 (the "CDSA"); - the expected growth in the size of the market for cannabidiol in Canada, the United States, and internationally; - our intention to build a pharmaceutical brand and cannabidiol products focused on addressing heart failure;
+- our launch, marketing, and sale of a pharmaceutically-produced pure cannabidiol oil as a Cannabis Act product line in 2020; - the ability of our nanotherapeutics to deliver cannabinoids and other anti-inflammatory drugs to inflamed tissue in the heart: - our intention to initiate clinical development during the first half of 2020; - our development of proprietary cannabidiol formulations for near-term commercialization; - our ability to develop new formulations; - the successful development and commercialization of our current product candidates and the addition of future products; - our expectation of a significant increase in the market and interest for pure pharmaceutical cannabidiol products that are THC free (<5 ppm); - the expected growth in the size of the market for cannabidiol in Canada, the United States ("U.S."), and internationally: - our intention to build a pharmaceutical brand and cannabidiol products focused on addressing heart disease with a particular focus on heart failure; - the expected medical benefits, viability, safety, efficacy, and dosing of cannabidiol;

-- the expected medical benefits, viability, safety, efficacy, and dosing of cannabidiol; - patents, including, but not limited to, our ability to have patents issued covering our drugs, drug candidates and processes, as well as oppositions and legal challenges; - our expectation of a near-term revenue opportunity from the sale of pure cannabidiol products; - our competitive position and the regulatory environment in which we operate; - our financial position; our business strategy; our growth strategies; our operations; our financial results; our dividends policy; our plans and objectives; and - expectations of future results, performance, achievements, prospects, opportunities or the market in which we operate.
+- patents, including, but not limited to, our ability to have patents issued covering our drugs, drug candidates and processes, as well as successfully defending oppositions and legal challenges; - our expectation of a near-term revenue opportunity from the sale of pure cannabidiol products; - our competitive position and the regulatory environment in which we operate; - our financial position; our business strategy; our growth strategies; our operations; our financial results; our dividends policy; our plans and objectives; and - expectations of future results, performance, achievements, prospects, opportunities, or the market in which we operate.

-In addition, any statements that refer to expectations, intentions, projections or other characterizations of future events or circumstances contain forward-looking information.
-Forward-looking information is based on certain assumptions and analyses made by the Corporation in light of the experience and perception of historical trends, current conditions, and expected future developments and other factors it believes are appropriate, and are subject to risks and uncertainties.
+In addition, any statements that refer to expectations, intentions, projections, or other characterizations of future events or circumstances contain forward-looking information.
+Forward-looking information is based on certain assumptions and analyses made by the Corporation in light of the experience and perception of historical trends, current conditions, and expected future developments and other factors we believe are appropriate, and are subject to risks and uncertainties.
 Although we believe that the assumptions underlying these statements are reasonable, they may prove to be incorrect, and we cannot assure that actual results will be consistent with this forward-looking information.
 Given these risks, uncertainties, and assumptions, prospective investors should not place undue reliance on this forward-looking information.
 Whether actual results, performance, or achievements will conform to the Corporation's expectations and predictions is subject to a number of known and unknown risks, uncertainties, assumptions, and other factors, including those listed under "Risk Factors", which include: